 - The Eternal Doctrine and the Path of Now and Forever from Star Control, both of which treat Ur-Quan security as paramount.
 The Kzer-Za's Path of Now and Forever decrees that every species is a threat to the Ur-Quan (because it might someday become too powerful if left to its own devices) and therefore must be subjugated.
 The Kohr-Ah Eternal Doctrine is similar, except its answer to these threats is not subjugation, it's annihilation.
-It's all good, though — since they believe in reincarnation, species they "cleanse" will have a chance to be reborn as Ur-Quan eventually.
+It's all good, though since they believe in reincarnation, species they "cleanse" will have a chance to be reborn as Ur-Quan eventually.

 - Their respective philosophies are a direct result of their former slavery to the Dnyarri, who used genetic engineering to split one Ur-Quan species into two.
 The Kohr-Ah were soldiers, and their Eternal Doctrine reflects their simple worldview - eliminate any threat.
 The Kzer-Za were administrators and scientists and do not discount the benefit of having slave races and have a better understanding about controlling them.
 When the Kzer-Za armada surrounded the Syreen fleet (all that remained of their race) and received their surrender, they went out of their way to find them a suitable planet as the new Syreen homeworld.
 Also, instead of destroying all Syreen ships, they mothballed them, just in case.

-- Well, the Children of the Atom are harmless.
+- The Children of Atom and the Apostles of the Holy Light from Fallout 3 are a sort of subversion: both have an unhealthy relationship with radiation, but they're a nice, good religion.
+Well, the Children of the Atom are harmless.
 The Apostle of the Holy Light, on the other hand, had taken to handing out water imbued with lethal levels of radiation to unsuspecting travelers without their knowledge, because they believed that irradiating their bodies would save their souls.

 - The Order from the Silent Hill series either falls under this trope or under Religion of Evil.
 Sure, their leaders Dahlia Gillespie seems to want and Claudia Wolf definitely craves a paradise for all humanity, but members like Leonard Wolf take a far more militant and unforgiving stance while even Dahlia gets at least a little giddy at the thought of a violent apocalypse.
 Plus it doesn't help the argument that the Order is well-intentioned that in Silent Hill 4 it's revealed that the Order runs an Orphanage of Fear that makes the Oliver Twist orphanage look like the fireworks, candy, and puppy dog store.

-- Supreme Commander the Aeon Illuminate who follow a religion called The Way, their main goal is to spread the way to humanity, but are willing to cleanse all non-believers.
+- Supreme Commander: the Aeon Illuminate who follow a religion called The Way, their main goal is to spread The Way to humanity, but are willing to cleanse all non-believers.